Information & FAQ

 Do you have air conditioning?

-No, but all the bedrooms contain overhead fans which are effective.
+No, but all the bedrooms contain overhead fans and there are a couple of bedside stands if needed for additional beds.

 Should we be aware of any particular local sensitivities?